mahmoud/sedimental/entries/simple_statistics_for_systems.md

 widely-applied metrics for describing the
 [shape of a distribution][shape_dist].
 Each successive measure adds less practical information than the last, which is why skewness and kurtosis are often omitted.
-And while many are just be hearing about these measures for the first time, omission may not be a bad thing.
+And while many are just hearing about these measures for the first time, omission may not be a bad thing.

 [std_moments]: https://en.wikipedia.org/wiki/Standardized_moment